renovatebot/renovate/docs/development/shareable-configs.md

 # Preset configs

-Renovate uses the term "presets" to refer to shareable config snippets, similar to eslint.
-Unlike eslint though:
+Renovate uses the term "presets" to refer to shareable config snippets, similar to ESLint.
+Unlike ESLint though:

 - Presets may be as small as a list of package names, or as large as a full config